Investigating Generalization Behaviours of Generative Flow Networks: A Benchmark Task to Investigate Generalization Behaviours of GFlowNets

 As a first step, we present a novel benchmark environment built on a series of graph-based tasks.
 We use graphs as the foundation of the benchmark tasks as they are a natural choice for compositional discrete objects, and a wide range of combinatorial problems can be expressed as graph generation.
-Thus, we use a graph environment to define tasks of varying difficulty.
-This helps us standardize benchmarks for GFlowNets when investigating generalization and learning $p(x)$ since the environment can be held constant while the reward difficulty is varied.
-However, for completion, we also conduct experiments on two commonly used environments and tasks in GFlowNet literature: the \textbf{hypergrid} and \textbf{sequence} environments.
-In the following, we present our graph-based benchmark environment and the corresponding tasks considered in this work.
+We define tasks of varying difficulty on a fixed state space, thus holding the environment constant while the reward difficulty is varied.
+For completeness, we also conduct experiments on two common benchmark tasks in GFlowNet literature: the \textbf{hypergrid} and \textbf{sequence} tasks.